bogdaneremia/omhvbcsdemoapps/mddocs/vbcs_omh_push_notifications.md

 # Steps for configuring a VBCS mobile app with OMH Client to support Push Notifications (Android)
-This tutorial shows you how to create an Oracle VBCS Mobile application and configure it with Oracle Mobile Hub Client to support Push Notifications (Android build).
+This tutorial shows you how to create an **Oracle Visual Builder** Mobile application and configure it with **Oracle Mobile Hub** Client to support Push Notifications (Android build).

 ## Introduction